redaxo/redaxo/redaxo/src/addons/phpmailer/README.md

 ### Spam-Blocker

-- The server that sends the e-mails should be stored in the DNS as an authorized server for the e-mail domain used via the SPF entry.
+- The server that sends the e-mails should be stored in the DNS as an authorized server for the e-mail domain, defined via the SPF entry.

-- High Priority settings can lead to spam blocking.
+- The priority settings can lead to spam blocking.

 - Large e-mail distribution lists should be sent in small numbers and as BCCs if possible.

-### Use with self-signed certificates
+### Use of self-signed certificates

 The peer is verified by default.
 This can lead to problems.
 The following settings help to avoid this problem.